datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/GET activity details.md

 # GET /etl_queue/activities/{handle}

 ## Description
-Gets the status and parameters of the specified activity
+Gets the status and parameters of the specified activity.

 ## Required Capabilities
 * CanUseAPI